Damo Johnson: Storylines

 After awakening from his coma in October 2022, Damo and Desi would leave Shortland Street to help him recover.
+A recovered Damo and Desi made a brief return for the 2023 finale, attending a New Year’s Eve boat party hosted by Chris Warner.

 Character development

 Characterisation

 The New Zealand TV Guide described the character as "socially awkward, over-confident and unlucky-in-love".
 Damo was written as primarily a comic relief character which pleased Lobban who came from a comedy background, describing Damo as "the clown".
 He believed "The comedy is very natural to me", and had no dramatic training leading him to think that, "With comedy you can do anything and it doesn't have to be believable, just funny, whereas serious subjects ... you are quite conscious of making it look as real as possible."
 Co-star Luke Patrick (Frank Warner coached Lobban to act out Damo's dramatic scenes.
 Damo was said to be a "coward" after a storyline saw him push a pregnant Lucy Rickman (Grace Palmer) during an earthquake, something Lobban said proved the difference between himself and his character, "I know I am not Damo, I just didn't feel comfortable being this coward."